TIBCOSoftware/snappydata/docs/install/on_aws.md

 You can launch a SnappyData cluster on Amazon EC2 instance(s) using AMI provided by SnappyData.
 For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).

 #### Prerequisites
-Ensure that you have an existing AWS account with required permissions to launch EC2 resources
+Ensure that you have an existing AWS account with required permissions to launch EC2 resources.

 #### Launching the Instance
 To launch the instance and start SnappyData cluster: